 - Critical thinking skills

 - Great communication skills

-Nurses with a BSN earn significantly more on average than those with only an ASN.
-A BSN can also increase your chances of advancing into a management position.
-Numerous grants and nursing scholarships are available to prospective nursing students.
+Nurses with a BSN earn more on average than those with only an ASN.
+A BSN can also lead to advancement to a management position.
+Prospective nursing students can apply for many grants and nursing scholarships to help fund their education.

-Once all of the educational requirements have been satisfied, nursing candidates must pass the National Council Licensure Examination — more commonly called the NCLEX — and then apply for state licensure.
-For more information on specific state licensure, rules, and regulations, review the Nurse Practice Act for the state in which you plan to work.
+Once nursing candidates meet all of the educational requirements, they must pass the National Council Licensure Examination (NCLEX) and apply for state licensure.
+For more information on specific state licensure, rules, and regulations, review the nurse practice act for the state in which you plan to work.

 The enactment of the Enhanced Nurse Licensure Compact in 2018 allows nurses to provide care in several participating states while holding a single multistate license.
 This has opened the door to more telehealth opportunities, along with increased access to care for patients.

-RNs who go on to get a graduate degree and advanced practice certification can pursue more advanced careers in nursing, such as nurse practitioner, certified nurse specialist, certified registered nurse anesthetist, and certified nurse midwife.
-About 19% of all RNs in the U.S. hold a master's or doctoral degree.
+RNs who go on to get a graduate degree and advanced practice certification can pursue more advanced careers in nursing.
+Advanced career options include nurse practitioner, certified nurse specialist, and certified registered nurse anesthetist.
+According to the National Center for Health Workforce Analysis, about 19% of all RNs in the U.S. hold a master's or doctoral degree.

 Should You Go Back to School to Become an RN?